davidcsterratt/davidcsterratt.github.io/index.md

 My resarch interests are in the area of computational neuroscience and
 include:

-* Integration of rule-based models of biochemical networks with compartmental models.
+* [Multiscale modelling of biochemical networks within compartmental models of neurons](/projects#multiscale-modelling-of-biochemical-networks-within-compartmental-models)
 * Development of the nervous system, in particular the development of the retinocollicular (or retinotectal) mapping
 * Learning and memory, in particular asccociative networks
-* Applications of compartmental modelling

 ## Book